Quantapixel/chroma-correct/README.md

-The site for an upcoming color blindness corrector app for my hackathon
+The site for an upcoming color blindness corrector app.

 Visit below:-
 https://chromacorrect.vercel.app/